 The nurses may also contact you by phone once or twice a day to see how you are feeling.
 If you report any problems, the nurse contacts your doctor immediately.

 Uterine monitoring is based on the idea that the frequency of contractions per hour increases as a woman gets closer in delivery.

 If the machine measures four or less contractions per hour, you are probably not in labor.
 If your contractions are more frequent, your doctor performs a cervical ultrasound or pelvic exam to confirm the diagnosis of preterm labor.
 It's important to realize that if you are not changing your cervix, you are not in preterm labor — even if you can feel your contractions.

 Early studies suggested that home monitoring could prevent early delivery, but more recent studies have shown that home uterine activity monitoring is not useful.
 In 1998, a large study of more than 2,400 high-risk pregnant women — including 844 women with twins — was published in the Journal of Medicine.

 In this study the authors sought to determine whether using the HUAM machine in addition to daily nursing contact could reduce the rate of spontaneous preterm delivery for women less than 35 weeks pregnant.
 In addition, the study sought to determine whether daily nursing contact, with or without the monitoring machine, would be more effective than weekly nursing contact.

 Three groups of women were studied:

-- women who had daily contact with nurses but no monitor; and
+- women who had daily contact with nurses but no monitor

-In general, however, scientific studies have shown that HUAM is not helpful.
-If your doctor recommends this treatment, ask why he or she thinks it would be beneficial in your particular case.
+In general, however, scientific studies have shown that home monitoring devices are not helpful.
+If your doctor recommends this treatment, ask why they think it would be beneficial in your particular case.
 You may also need to get special approval from your insurance company in order to qualify for this service.